Tica Font: "War is manufactured"

 Are we entering a new, more unstable global phase with the escalation in Iran and Lebanon?

-— It is a hypothetical terrain.
+— It is hypothetical terrain.
 Trump had no clear idea when he decided to attack.
-He has followed Netanyahu, who was clear about what he wanted and did not achieve it.
+He has followed in the footsteps of Netanyahu, who had a clear idea of what he wanted and has not achieved it.
 He wants an Iran like Lebanon, with an army incapable of doing anything (in Lebanon, it only responds to Hezbollah).
-On the other hand, Trump wanted to reach agreements as he did with Venezuela, with a change of regime and control of Iranian oil.
+On the other hand, Trump wanted to reach agreements like he did with Venezuela, with a regime change and control of Iranian oil.
 Along with Venezuela, Iran holds the key to Chinese oil.
-It should be remembered that China has a monopoly on rare earths, so the US needs to have the oil tap.
+It should be remembered that China has a monopoly on rare earths, so the U.S. needs to have the oil tap.
 However, the situation in Hormuz has put Iran in a more advantageous position, as it can easily close the strait.
-It should also be noted that Obama and the EU reached an agreement with Iran in 2015 to limit the development of nuclear weapons and conduct inspections.
+We must also consider that Obama and the EU reached an agreement with Iran in 2015 to limit the development of nuclear weapons and conduct inspections.
 It was Trump who broke it in 2017.